 Slideshows & Images

-Take a tour through the ear to understand the causes of ear infections and how they are diagnosed and treated.
-See how ear tubes work to ease chronic ear infections and protect against hearing loss.
+WebMD takes you on a visual tour through the ear, helping you understand the causes of childhood ear infections and how they are diagnosed and treated.

 Croup, sore throat, glue ear and Kawasaki disease are among child illnesses parents must know.
 BootsWebMD has symptoms, pictures, and advice for when to seek medical advice.